Looking for an answer to a question? No worries, we got you covered!

 No. We do provide our volunteers with a listing of available parking garages and other locations.
 In addition, we have the STA “Hoop Loop” that provides transportation from nearby parking lots downtown.

 The Hoopfest website contains a complete listing of all our volunteer opportunities.
-You may also call the Hoopfest office to learn more (624-2414).
+You may also call the Hoopfest office to learn more (509-624-2414) or visit our Volunteer Main Page by clicking this link.

 There are four levels of sponsorship: Major, Official, Supporting and Court.

-Yes, teams will be registered strictly on the basis of the grade in school for that school year, as of September.
+Spokane AAU will be offering two skill level divisions – Division I and Division II – in each age group.
+The addition of the 3rd grade division for both girls and boys offers an opportunity for these young players to develop their skills while playing real basketball.
+Teams will be registered strictly on the basis of the grade in school for that school year, as of September.
 Any questions regarding grade level will be verified with the school listed by individual players.
-Any player that is in a lower grade level may play up.
-However, no grade level player may play lower than his/her academic standing.
-Spokane Hoops League will hold that a player is in the same grade athletically as he or she is academically.
+Any player that is in a lower grade level may play up a grade level.